Can Dehydration Cause Back Pain?

 Are you drinking enough water?
-If not it could have serious consequences for your back pain.
+If not it could have serious consequences for your back and the pain you feel during the day.

 There's nothing worse than being on a dry job in my eyes.